mcewenar/OOP_1_PYTHON_INF2/README.md

 # OOP_1_PYTHON_INF2

-In this program, we are using Object oriented programming (oop) a list patients in the Hospital.
+In this program, I am using basic Object oriented programming (oop) in a list patients for a Hospital.

 Try it in your code editor.